 If there was a contest for napping, I'd take first place.
 I can nap anywhere, anytime.
 It's one of my many talents.
 Even my cat's in awe of my skills.

-Just about everyday around 2:00 pm, I can be found catnapping in a chair, at my desk or if I'm lucky, in a sunny spot somewhere.
-I fall into this semiconscious place where I'm not sound asleep but I'm not fully awake either.
-I can ease out of this wonderful slumber without a jarring effect - and when I emerge from my nap, some 20 minutes later, I feel so good.
+I easily fall into this semiconscious place where I'm not sound asleep but I'm not fully awake either.
+I can ease out of this meditative slumber without a jarring effect - and when I emerge from my nap, some 20 minutes later, I feel revived.

 When you sleep under normal circumstances, your brain cycles through several different stages of Delta, Theta, Alpha, Beta, and Gamma sleep waves.
 You drift from one stage of sleep to another - from light sleep to deeper sleep, to REM sleep, to wakefulness and so on.
 Delta and Theta waves are known as Sleep I and Sleep II stages, and are light stages of sleep.
 So, the key to napping is not to fall into the deeper stages of sleep.
 That's why a 15 to 30 minute nap is key.
 Napping more than that will leave you cranky.

 It's important to keep a healthy nighttime sleep schedule if you're a catnapper.
 It's even more important if you have a mood disorder to keep track of your sleep cycle.
 Children and adults with unipolar or bipolar disorders often report sleeping too little or too much as an issue.
 For me, living with depression leaves me fatigued a lot - so I need my midday nap to make it through the day.
 It doesn't interfere with my sleeping at night, and if it did, I'd have to make adjustments.